dgcnz/relaxed-equivariance-dynamics/blogpost.md

 ### Training Dynamics
 #### Smoke Plume with full Equivariance
 For this experiment we use the [Smoke Plume dataset](#Smoke-Plume-with-Varying-Equivariance) introduced in the section above using its fully equivariant setting.
 We analyze the model checkpoints corresponding to the third and best epochs during training.
 Where best means highest validation RMSE.
 As we will see, the regularization using alpha has minimal impact.
-Thererfore, we use the Rsteer model with $\alpha$=0 and the E2CNN model introduced above.
-Both models are trained using Adam with weigth decay 0.0004 and learning rate 0.001.
+Therefore, we use the Rsteer model with $\alpha$=0 and the E2CNN model introduced above.
+Both models are trained using Adam with weight decay 0.0004 and learning rate 0.001.

 #### Super Resolution
-We need to descibe which epochs were analysed etc #TODO
+We the third epoch using sharpness